penguin-squad/playlist-app-rn/README.md

 ## Usage
-### DISCLAIMER: THIS APP ONLY WORKS ON ANDROID (since some of the dev team do not have macBooks and cant run virtual machine of iOS)

 #### If you have a previous version uninstall it first
 You install the app by going to our dropbox link: https://www.dropbox.com/s/ld1sktshh0fs9eh/app-release.apk?dl=0

-Currently there only exists an android version for the application.
+### Android version
 You will need to change you android settings to allow unknown sources to install third party apps.
 You will then install the APK in the dropbox link.
 You can follow this tutorial for how to install it on Android https://www.youtube.com/watch?v=r9aikSC5rw8.